Audience Top

 Music Selection Top

 The Alberta International Band Festival encourages you to select musical literature that you believe will best showcase your ensemble at the grade level you have registered them for.
 Unlike other music festivals, we don't have a set performance list.
+(As our Grade 1 bands are having to perform earlier than in past years, they may choose to play pieces at the 1/2 level rather than a full Grade 1.)

 For both concert band and jazz ensemble performances, you should consider the overall performance.
 You have a set performance time that you must stay within (including allowing time for your band to get on and off the stage, and time for adjudicators to provide comments between pieces.)